izzad2413/sustainable_ota/README.md

 ## Data Source
-- Data was meticulously gathered from the OTA platform Booking.com, resulting in a rich dataset comprising 40 raw features across 17,866 samples.
-Features are systematically categorized into seven distinct sections: About (A), Room & Price (RP), Review (R), Host (H), Surroundings (SR), Facilities (F), and Sustainability (S).
+- Data was meticulously gathered from the OTA platform Booking.com.

 ## Methodology
-- **Data Collection:** The Web-scraped data navigated to the overview section, extracting data from 25 accommodations per page and delving into each to capture 40 features.
-This process repeated through 40 pages, yielding 1000 accommodations per location.
-Covering 16 states and the federal territory of Malaysia.
+- **Data Collection:** Using Python and Playwright as the main tools, the data was scraped from specified URLs for various locations.
+The algorithm extracted data from 25 accommodations per page, capturing 40 features each, over 40 pages, totaling 1000 accommodations per location.
+Covering 16 states and the federal territory of Malaysia, this yielded 17,866 raw samples.
+The data was stored in a CSV file for analysis and modeling.
 - **Preprocessing:**
 - **Model Development:**
 - **Model Evaluation:**